-July 20, 2022 Date:
+Date: July 20, 2022

-To: Mary Norton, PLA Bryan Nemeth, P.E.
-From:
+To: Mary Norton, PLA

-Subject: Summit Avenue Regional Trail Master Plan: Crash Review
+From: Bryan Nemeth, P.E.

-BMI Project No.: 0T4.126438
+Subject: Summit Avenue Regional Trail Master Plan: Crash Review City of St. Paul BMI Project No.: 074.126438

 To understand the current safety concerns on the Summit Avenue corridor the reported crash information available from the Department of Public Safety and distributed by the Minnesota Department of Transportation to the City of St Paul was reviewed and analyzed.
 This includes a review of all crashes along the corridor and a specific look into the pedestrian and bicyclist involved crashes.